College of Health and Human Services

 The Department of Human Services was formed in 1999 by merging the degree programs in Criminal Justice, Gerontology and Social Work.
 The combined department brings together faculty and students who have a mutual desire to study and investigate social issues facing our ever complex communities, and to provide training to students who will be prepared to assist individuals and groups in need.
 The faculty work together to provide a strong program of study to all those interested in pursuing study in the human services arena.

-The Department of Human Services offers three undergraduate degrees, one graduate degree and one graduate certificate.
+The Department of Human Services offers three undergraduate degrees and two graduate degrees.
 These are listed below.

 Criminal Justice Program provides students with excellent academic training and experience through our classes and internship program.
 The program is designed to prepare students to take and active role in criminal justice and to also prepare students for continued training.